isomerpages/moe-chungchenghighm/resources/announcements/_posts/2023-05-03-post-Direct School Admission (DSA) Exercise for 2024 Intake.md

 <p id="link2"><strong>B.&nbsp;PROGRAMMES FOR DSA TALENTS</strong></p>

-All DSA talents admitted to the school will be integrated into our system and culture like any other students, with equal opportunities to participate in the many programmes available.
-They will also be mentored and supported continuously by our key personnel and teachers throughout their four years in the school.
-In addition, they will have access to the multi-faceted programmes and activities organised for their respective CCA or talent areas.
+All DSA talents admitted to the school will be integrated into our system and culture like any other students, with equal opportunities to participate in the abundant programmes available.<br><br> They will also be mentored and supported continuously by our key personnel and teachers throughout their four years in the school.<br><br> In addition, they will have access to the multi-faceted programmes and activities organised for their respective CCA or talent areas.

 <a href="https://www.moe.gov.sg/programmes/clep-sec" rel="nofollow"><img src="/images/dsa_table4_23.png" alt="DSA Table4" style="width:1080px"></a>

 <p id="link3"><strong>C.&nbsp;DSA SELECTION PROCESS</strong></p>

-##### All DSA selection processes will be customised and updated to align with the prevailing COVID-19 safe management measures (SMMs) as advised by MOE.
+##### All DSA selection processes might be  updated to align with the prevailing COVID-19 safe management measures (SMMs) as advised by MOE.

 A DSA selection panel, including school leaders, will be formed to administer and oversee the DSA selection process, to ensure that it is transparent, objective, talent-specific, inclusive and student-centric.